aaronjonesii/aaronjonesii.github.io/_posts/2019-2-7-CentOS-SetUp.md

 # Check to make sure it worked
 sudo yum repolist enabled | grep "mysql.*-community.*"
 ```
-While using the MySQL YUM Repo, MySQL 8 si default
+While using the MySQL YUM Repo, MySQL 8.0 is default `as of 02.10.2018`

 ## Install MySQL
 ```bash